will-bc/Blockchain-Cryptocurrency/Finite_Field/README.md

 7 /<sub>f</sub> 5 = 7*<sub>f</sub> 5 ^ (19 – 2) = 7 *<sub>f</sub> 5  ^ (17) = 5340576171875%19 = 9   *(expensive calculation)*

+***The expensive calculation is the ace in the hole in cryptography, because you can do the operation from one side, but the inverse is extremely difficult.
+And it is what protect the information to be stealed.***

 ## Formal Definition when a set is considered Finite Field